Geoffrey D. Miller

 Geoffrey D. Miller (born c.
-1949) is a retired United States Army major general who commanded the US detention facilities at Guantanamo Bay, Cuba, and Iraq.
+1949) is a retired United States Army major general and war criminal who commanded the US detention facilities at Guantanamo Bay, Cuba, and Iraq.
 Detention facilities in Iraq under his command included Abu Ghraib prison, Camp Cropper, and Camp Bucca.
 He is noted for having trained soldiers in using torture, or "enhanced interrogation techniques" in US euphemism, and for carrying out the "First Special Interrogation Plan," signed by the Secretary of Defense, against a Guantanamo detainee.

 Miller was born in Gallipolis, Ohio.
-He attended Ohio State University, where he earned an undergraduate degree in History, following this with a Master of Science in Education Administration at the University of Southern California.
+He attended Ohio State University, where he earned an undergraduate degree in history, following this with a Master of Science in Education Administration at the University of Southern California.
 Miller is the nephew of Bob Evans, of Bob Evans Restaurants, franchiser from Rio Grande, Ohio.

 Miller joined the US Army in 1972 and was trained in field artillery and army command.
 He spent time in Germany before being stationed in Korea in 1980.
 There, he rose to become assistant chief of staff for operations in Korea.
 Miller later returned to the United States to become the deputy chief of staff for personnel and installation management for the U.S. Army.

 Guantanamo Bay, Cuba

 In November 2002, Miller was given command of Joint Task Force Guantanamo (JTF-GTMO), where he served into late 2004.
 He ran the US detention facilities known as Camp X-Ray, Camp Delta, and Camp Echo in the US Naval Base at Guantanamo, Cuba.
 In 2002 Miller claimed that two-thirds of the 600 prisoners had confessed to being involved in terrorism and were giving "actionable intelligence."

-The U.S. Secretary of Defense Donald Rumsfeld on December 2, 2002, authorized in writing the "First Special Interrogation Plan," listing 17 techniques to be used on the detainee Mohammed al-Qahtani.
+On December 2, 2002, United States Secretary of Defense Donald Rumsfeld authorized in writing the "First Special Interrogation Plan," listing 17 techniques to be used on the detainee Mohammed al-Qahtani.
 These were developed in consultation with Miller, who carried them out.
 It was later revealed that such techniques were used more widely against other prisoners as well.
 Miller advocated the use of extreme torture.
 At the time, the Red Cross was denied access to detainees.

 On September 22, 2003, Miller ordered the arrest of James Yee, an Army captain who served as a chaplain for the Muslim prisoners at Guantanamo.

 Miller accused Yee of stealing classified documents and smuggling them out of the prison, but those charges were later dropped.
 Captain Yee was honorably discharged on January 7, 2004.
 It is believed that no evidence of espionage was found, but records on the case have been sealed.